Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Materials and Methods

-\item \textbf{Administering the Experiment Conditions:} After the introduction, the \ac{RC} \textit{randomly} assigned the three conditions (C$1$, C$2$ and C$3$) talking about the \textit{past}, \textit{present} and \textit{future}, respectively.
-Past $(11 \pm 4 minutes)$, present $(9 \pm 3 minutes)$, future $(10 \pm 3 minutes)$, and overall interactions $(31 \pm 10 minutes)$.
-Depending upon the condition administered, the \ac{RC} aimed to sympathise with the participant, with empathetic utterances~\cite{leite2013influence} in accordance with the predicted participant affect.
-Each interaction round consisted of three exercises: \begin{enumerate} \item [i.]\textit{Two Impactful Things:} In this exercise, the \ac{RC} asked the participants to talk about $2$ impactful things or events that either happened in the past two weeks (\textit{past}), happened or are expected to happen today (\textit{present}) or are expected to happen in the coming two weeks (\textit{future}).
+\textbf{2.
+Administering the Experiment Conditions:} After the introduction, the \ac{RC} assigned one of the three affective adaptation levels (None, Adaptation, or Personalised adaptation) to each round, that is, talking about the \textit{past}, \textit{present} and \textit{future}, respectively.
+The condition orders were counterbalanced across participants, in order to avoid order effects.
+However, due to participants dropping out after conditions were already allocated, there was some imbalance across condition counterbalancing.
+Depending upon the level of adaptation administered, the \ac{RC} aimed to sympathise with the participant, with empathetic utterances~\cite{leite2013influence} in accordance with the predicted participant affect.
+Each interaction round consisted of three exercises: \begin{itemize} \item [i.]\textit{Two Impactful Things:} In this exercise, the \ac{RC} asked the participants to talk about two impactful things or events that either happened in the past two weeks (\textit{past}), happened or are expected to happen today (\textit{present}) or are expected to happen in the coming two weeks (\textit{future}).
 The \ac{RC} also asked the participants to think about why these events happened and how do they made them feel. \item [ii.] \textit{Two Things the Participant is Grateful For:} This exercise focused on developing \emph{gratitude}; a concept emphasised during \acsp{PP}, to increase positive affect, subjective happiness and life satisfaction~\cite{cunha2019positive,emmons2002gratitude}.
-The \ac{RC} asked the participant to recall or imagine (depending on \textit{past, present} or \textit{future} interactions) $2$ things that they felt or might feel grateful for.
+The \ac{RC} asked the participant to recall or imagine (depending on \textit{past, present} or \textit{future} interactions) two things that they felt or might feel grateful for.